MTheCreator/Book-Library-GOLANG/Final-project/Documentation/InmemoryStore.md

 - `UpdateAuthor(id int, author data.Author)`: Updates an author's details.
 - `DeleteAuthor(id int)`: Removes an author from the store.
 - `SearchAuthors(criteria data.AuthorSearchCriteria)`: Filters authors based on search criteria.

----

-This documentation provides a detailed overview of the in-memory store implementations for books, customers, orders, and authors.